 Alina was a founding member of the Community of Practice in 2013, and now alongside working as a Senior Research Fellow at ODI, has taken the lead as TWP CoP Director.
 Her areas of expertise include: governance and institutional transformation; state- and peace-building and (post-)conflict trajectories; conflict and fragility; political settlements and the politics of inclusion; corruption and anti-corruption efforts; democracy/democratisation and the challenges of multiple dimensions of institutional transformation; political economy analysis/Thinking and Working Politically.
 Previously, Alina worked as Senior Democracy Fellow on Applied Political Economy at the United States Agency for International Development (USAID) (2016-2020) and as a Senior Research Fellow of the Developmental Leadership Program at the University of Birmingham (2014-2016).
 She holds a BA from Yale University in political science, and a MIA on Economic and Political Development and a MPhil in Political Science/Comparative Politics from Columbia University.

-Katherine Hellier, TWP CoP Project and Communications Officer
+Katherine Hellier, TWP CoP Programme and Communications Manager

 Prof. Heather Marquette, Lead Advisor